testpilot/actionmailer-instyle/README.md

 *Stylesheets*

-As with all your other stylesheets, put them in `app/assets/stylesheets` and include them into your mailer template using `stylesheet_include_tag "account_mailer"`, where `account_mailer` is the filename less the extension of the stylesheet you want to include.
+As with all your other stylesheets, put them in `app/assets/stylesheets` and include them into your mailer template using `stylesheet_include_tag "account_mailer"`, where `account_mailer` is the filename less the extension of the stylesheet you want to use.

 Everything runs through the Asset Pipeline so you can use Sass simply by adding the `.scss` extension as you would with all other stylesheets.

 *Compass*

-Because Sass works out of the box, you can also include Compass for browser specific mixins and useful CSS3 helpers, keeping in mind that some email client (Outlook for example) use very dated rendering engines and some CSS properties may have undesired effects or not work at all.
+Because Sass works out of the box, you can also include Compass for browser specific mixins and useful CSS3 helpers, keeping in mind that some email clients (Outlook for example) use very dated rendering engines and a lot of CSS properties may have undesired effects or not work at all.

 For a complete rundown on what is supported, checkout this guide which CampaignMonitor has compiled.